Powerhouse Hobbs: Team Taz (2020–2022)

-TNT Champion (2022–present)
+Various feuds (2022–2025)

 At Full Gear in November 2022, Hobbs faced Samoa Joe and Wardlow in a three-way dance for the AEW TNT Championship that was won by Samoa Joe.
 In March 2023, Hobbs won a Face of the Revolution ladder match, giving him a shot at the TNT Championship.
-On the following episode of Dynamite, Hobbs (with assistance from Q. T. Marshall) defeated Wardlow in a falls count anywhere match to win the TNT Championship for the first time.
+On the following episode of Dynamite, Hobbs (with assistance from Q. T. Marshall) defeated Wardlow in a falls count anywhere match to win the TNT Championship.
+Hobbs subsequently jointed Marshall's "QTV" stable.
+On the April 19, 2023 episode of Dynamite, Wardlow defeated Hobbs to regain the title.
+In July 2023, Hobbs left QTV.